 Promote Facebook posts to custom and lookalike audiences

-When boosting a post, Revealbot takes the post ID and uses it to create an ad in a traditional Facebook ad campaign, which then allows you all the traditional ad targeting options.
+When auto boosting a post, Revealbot takes the post ID and uses it to create an ad in a traditional Facebook ad campaign, which then allows you all the traditional ad targeting options.

 Here’s an example in the auto post boosting settings where I’ve selected to target a lookalike audience.
 With Revealbot, all the same audience options you have in a traditional ad campaign are available for targeting in auto post boosting.